datanav/docs/technical/powerofficego-tripletex.rst

 -------------------------------------------------
 Before any synchronization can take place, a link between a Powerofficego Contactperson and a Tripletex Customer must be established.

-A new Tripletex Customer will be created from a Powerofficego Contactperson if it is connected to a Powerofficego Salesorder, Salesorders, Salesorderlines, or Outgoinginvoices that is synchronized into Tripletex.
+A new Tripletex Customer will be created from a Powerofficego Contactperson if it is connected to a Powerofficego Salesorder, Salesorders, Outgoinginvoice, Salesorderlines, or Outgoinginvoices that is synchronized into Tripletex.

 Once a link between a Powerofficego Contactperson and a Tripletex Customer is established, it will keep in sync between the two systems, regardless of where it is edited.